-HK virus cases comparatively low: CE
+HK virus cases comparatively low

+(To watch the full media briefing with sign language interpretation, click here.)

 Chief Executive Carrie Lam today said that the number of COVID-19 cases in Hong Kong is very low compared to other countries.